geoserver/geoserver/doc/en/user/source/styling/sld/language.rst

          </TextSymbolizer>

-From the example it is possible to see that by putting an empty property name it is possible to match a value with a notExisting/* language parameter.
-If there is no default value, default language will be returned.
+The empty ``<ogc:Literal/>`` elements acts as the default language, matching a value with a missing language parameter.
+If there is no default value,the  default language will be returned.
 See :ref:`internationalization` for details on ``Default Language``.